LannaBrenda/repo-sobre-git-e-github/readme.md

 “Tuqburni is used to describe the all-encompassing feeling of not being able to live without someone.
 Which is why the literal translation is, ‘You bury me.”
 ― Colleen Hoover, Without Merit.

+“You don’t get to decide what your life means to anyone else.”
+― Colleen Hoover, Without Merit

+“We’re all a degree of fucked-up.”
+― Colleen Hoover, Without Merit